-What to Know About Summer Youth Employment Programs
+What Are Summer Youth Employment Programs?

 What is an SYEP?
 Why should I join one?

 SYEPs offer entry-level summer jobs to young people at local businesses, nonprofit organizations, and city governments.
-In addition to gaining work experience, many programs offer job readiness workshops that offer helpful career tips and advice, mentorship opportunities, resume help, and support preparing for job interviews!
+In addition to gaining work experience, many programs offer job readiness workshops that offer helpful career tips and advice, mentorship opportunities, resume help, and support preparing for job interviews.

 How old do I have to be to participate in an SYEP?